cristianoliveira/awesome4girls/README.md

   - [Bay Area Girls](http://girlgeek.io/about/)

-    Sponsored dinners in San Francisco where the women coming from all over are invited to share their experiences, alongside prominent speakers from the female tech communits.
+    Sponsored dinners in San Francisco where the women coming from all over are invited to share their experiences, alongside prominent speakers from the female tech communities.
 The events also offer networking and potential recruiting by the sponsoring company.
 It has been hosted by 100+ companies and has several events per month.

   - [Byte Girl](http://bytegirl.com.br/) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/0/05/Flag_of_Brazil.svg" alt="Brazil" width="30"> - *Lang: PT-BR only*